outerim/seussical-oak-hills-208/index.md

 ---

 # Welcome!
 Hey Parents & Students.
 We’re thrilled that you’re interested in participating in the school play this year.
-We will be performing Seussical the Musical Jr. We’ve prepared some links to help you prepare for auditions and become more familiar with the plan and the various roles.
+We will be performing Seussical the Musical Jr. We’ve prepared some links to help you prepare for auditions and become more familiar with the play and the various roles.

 ## Full performances
 A few groups have filmed their performance and put them online.
 Here are a couple (high production value) ones that you might want to check out.